 Stones as such, besides grooves carved in them, in the landscape of Frisia are a scarcity, and perhaps for that reason often have a spiritual or religious meaning as well.
-Think of the stone Archbishop Rimbert of Bremen prayed upon to ask for God’s help for the Frisians to defeat the Vikings near the town of Norden, Ostfriesland (read our post A Theelacht: what a great idea! to learn more about this mircale).
+Think of the stone Archbishop Rimbert of Bremen prayed upon to ask for God’s help for the Frisians to defeat the Vikings near the town of Norden, Ostfriesland.
+Read our post A Theelacht: what a great idea! to learn more about this mircale, because they succeeded.
 The stone can be found at the Liudger Church of Norden.
-But also think of the Devil’s stone at the village of Godlinze, the stone at the village of Holwierde, the stone at Westerklief (former island of Wieringen), and the stones on the graveyard of the village Rinsumageest.
+But also think of the Devil’s stone at the village of Godlinze, the stone at the village of Holwierde, the stone at Westerklief at the former island of Wieringen, and the stones on the graveyard of the village of Rinsumageest.
 All shrouded with stories.
 Stones also frequently appear in sagas, like in the East-Frisian sagas of Der Blutstein in Stapelmoor, Der Marienstein in Stapelmoor, Der Hilgenstein, and Der Vosskutt in Burhafe.

-Note 1: The Roman gods (as mentioned in the pagan practices number 8 and 20 of the indiculus) Jupiter and Mercury were replaced in the Germanic religion by respectively Donar/Thor and Wodan/Odin.
-After christianization, these gods were replaced by respectively the apostle Saint Peter and the archangel Michael.
+Note 1: The Roman gods Jupiter and Mercury, as mentioned in the pagan practices number 8 and 20 of the indiculus, were replaced in the Germanic religion by respectively Donar/ Thor and Wodan/ Odin.
+After christianization, these gods were replaced yet again, this time by respectively the apostle Saint Peter and archangel Michael.

 - In Pago Wirense, Legends and Folklore on Wieringen (website)